BKitor/LikeCompiler-CMPE458/semantic/tests/Test_docs.md

 # CMPE/CISK 458 Group K Assignemnt 3 Test Docs

+### null '$./run_tests n'
+This is a unit test for the null program.
+It was used to validate that the initial semantic phase works properly.

+### block '$./run_tests b'
+This unit test is used to validate that the initial restructuring of the block works properly.
+It also also tests some of the code samples that din't require changes to make sure they work out of the box.
+These tests include val, if/elseif/else, and repear/while.

+### variables '$./run_tests v'
+This unit test was added after updating variables.
+It only tests intergers, as strings had not been implimented yet (strigns are tested later).
+It also tests function parameter delcarations, ensuring that the like clause works properly.

+### packages '$./run_tests b' './run_fail_test.sh'
+These tests validate that the pkg & public were implimented properly.
+There is a positive test that asserts var/val/fun delcared public in a package can be accesed outside of a package.
+There are three negative tests asserting that non public var/val/fun can't be accessed outside pkgs.

 ### substring '$./run_tests d'
 Validate usage of substring through / operator
 Runs substring.pt